hverlin/Quest/README.md

 > Can I add the same service multiple times?

-Yes, you can e.g. add several Gmail accounts or add several times a Confluence/JIRA module, but with a different base filter (e.g., one per space)
+Yes! e.g. you can add several Gmail accounts or add several times a Confluence/JIRA module, but with a different base filter (e.g., one per space)

 > Can I override the keyboard shortcuts